 2. Can Masks Filter Pollen-Sized Particles?

 Because pollen particles are fairly large, most masks will capture a high percentage of it.
 Data shows that even surgical masks can capture up to 80% of tiny PM2.5 particles.
-They even do a great job when wearing them.
-Since the size of pollen is bigger than PM2.5, surgical masks will do even better at capturing them.
+Since the size of pollen is bigger than PM2.5, surgical masks will do even better at capturing pollen particles.

 The Pitta Mask vs. Pollen